BinaryResearch/elf-symbol-search/README.md

 ### `find_dynamic_symbol.py`

-Find all exporters and importers of a dynamic symbol.
+Search for exporters and importers of a dynamic symbol.

 ```
 $ ./find_dynamic_symbol.py